AllardQuek/Hearsay-Lyrics/docs/hackathons/demo-plan.md

 - 0:45 — "You can see results stream line-by-line.
 Each line preserves syllable count and stress so it maps to the melody."
 - 1:10 — "Now I can tune the voice of the lines — faithful to playful — and pick a variant I like." (move slider, choose variant)
 - 1:25 — "If a line needs work, we refine it, or you can edit by hand — the system keeps variants and history." (edit a line quickly)
-- 1:45 — "Locking these and switching to Presenter mode gives us strict timing for playback — perfect for a live performance." (switch mode)
+ - 1:45 — "Locking these and switching to Perform mode gives us strict timing for playback — perfect for a live performance." (switch mode)
 - 2:05 — "Start playback — lyrics highlight in time, pinyin and meaning toggle on for learning, visuals sync for stage presence." (hit Play)
 - 2:30 — "For a performance we can add AI-generated visuals or export a short video clip to share on social." (toggle visuals / show export)
 - 2:45 — "Hearsay isn't just a translator — it's an instrument that helps you perform songs across languages.
 If you'd like to try a song, we can queue yours next."